72-year-old bicyclist dead after colliding with motorcyclist on Auberry Rd.

 Officials say the bicyclist went onto the roadway for an unknown reason and was hit by the motorcyclist.

 Attempts were made to revive the 72-year-old, but he ultimately died at the scene.
-The bicyclist suffered injuries to his arm.
+The motorcyclist suffered injuries to his arm.

 Authorities added that alcohol or drugs did not play a role in this collision.